94th Scripps National Spelling Bee: Competition

-Former Reading Rainbow host LeVar Burton hosted the spelling bee on Ion Television and Bounce TV, which broadcast every day of the event.
+Actor LeVar Burton hosted the spelling bee on Scripps-owned Ion Television and Bounce TV, which broadcast every day of the event.

 The spelling bee was broken up into four segments this year: preliminaries, quarterfinals, semifinals, and finals.
 The newly introduced word meaning competition returned for the second time.
 After the preliminary round, the field was already reduced from 234 to 88 spellers.

 Both the quarterfinals and semifinals took place on June 1, 2022.
 40 more spellers were eliminated in the quarterfinals, leaving the field at 48 spellers.
 The word meaning round caused many contenders to be eliminated in this round.
 A controversial monument came in the semifinal round when speller Surya Kapu misspelled the word leucovorin, but was reinstated after an appeal saying that he was not given enough information about a root in the word.
 12 spellers remained after the semifinals.

 The finals began on Thursday night at 8pm and lasted for over 3 hours.
 The third–to–last speller was eliminated in Round 11, leaving 12–year old Vikram Raju and 14–year old Harini Logan to compete for the title.
 Logan had a chance to win the bee in Round 16 after Raju misspelt the word caul, but Logan was unable to correctly spell the word drimys for the championship.
-The two remaining competitors lasted through round 18, which is the end of the traditional competition.
-This meant that for the first time in the Bee's history, the winner would be determined by a "spell-off" round, where the competitors would have 90 seconds to spell as many words as they could from a predetermined list.
-Logan spelled 22 words correctly to Raju's 15 in the spell–off round, making Logan the 2022 champion.
+The two remaining competitors lasted through the entire championship word list after 18 rounds, meaning the tiebreaker round implemented after the 2019 finish was used for the first time.
+Competitors have 1:30 to spell as many words as they could from the tiebreaker list.
+Logan spelled 21 words correctly to Raju's 15 in the spell–off round, making Logan the 2022 champion.